codepastac/codepastac/README.md

 Hi there!
-My name is Emmanuel Adesegun, and I am a software developer with a passion for creating full stack applications.
+My name is Emmanuel Carter, and I am a software developer with a passion for creating full stack applications.
 With experience in both front-end and back-end development, I have the skills to build robust and efficient applications that can help businesses and individuals achieve their goals.

 Throughout my career, I have worked on a wide range of projects, from small web applications to large-scale enterprise systems.
 I am always eager to take on new challenges and push myself to learn and grow as a developer.